silverstripe/one-ring-rentals/tutorial.md

 * **`->setSource()` on the DropdownField**: Nothing too crazy here.
 This method tells the dropdown field what options are available in its list.
 You can provide the list as the third argument to `DropdownField`, but I find that it makes the code more readable to assign it in a chained method.
 * **`ArrayLib::valuekey()`**: Like `CheckboxSetField`, `DropdownField` takes an array where the keys are the data that will be saved when the option is selected, and the values of the array are labels that will be displayed for each option.
 Often times, they're the same.
 The `ArrayLib::valuekey()` function just mirrors the keys and values of an array.
 * **`range(1,10)`**: This is a simple PHP function that creates an array containing a range of elements.
 It doesn't have to be numeric. `range('A', 'C')` will give you an array containing `['A','B','C']`, for instance.
-* **`->setEmptyString()`**: We don't want the dropdown to default to the first region listed, because that would be arbitrary, and we want the user to explicitly declare the region the property is in.
+* **`->setEmptyString()`**: This is the default, dataless option in our list.
+We don't want the dropdown to default to the first region listed, because that would be arbitrary.
+Rather, we want the user to explicitly declare the region the property is in.
 For bedrooms and bathrooms, it's fine if those default to `1`.

 Alright, now that we have all that sorted, let's run `dev/build`.